Data Collection of Patients With Rare Bone Diseases

 - Primary Outcome Measures

 Name Time Method Natural History and Epidemiology in terms of clinical, genetic and functional evaluation Since the disease is rare, the timeframe is strictly related to patients enrolment and consequently to amount of collected data.
 A 10 years period will probably answer general issues.
-To maintain an established registry in order to assess epidemiology and natural history (such as incidence, prevalence, etc.).
+To maintain an established registry in order to assess epidemiology and natural history.

 Collection of:

-Clinical, orthopaedic and functional features are updated at each follow up.
-Clinical reports, medical charts and imaging are the primary source of data.
+Clinical, orthopedic and functional features are updated at each follow up.
+Clinical reports, medical charts and imaging are the primary sources of data.

 - Secondary Outcome Measures

-Name Time Method Genotype-Phenotype Correlation among clinical features and eventual molecular background 25 years Despite the unclear genetic background of Ollier disease and Maffucci syndrome, the secondary outcome aims to correlate genotype and phenotype.
-This includes, but is not limited to clinical features and genetic background.
-This will be pursued using the information collected during visits and follow-ups and the genetic information resulting from molecular investigations.
+Name Time Method Genotype-Phenotype Correlation among clinical features and eventual molecular background 25 years The secondary outcome comprises the correlation between genotype and phenotype.
+This includes but is not limited to clinical features and genetic background.
+This will be pursued using the information collected during visits and follow-ups and the genetic information resulting from molecular investigations, when available.

 Trial Locations